 button to return here.

-London area, commercial air traffic was becoming much busier and it was
+1930s in the London area, commercial air traffic was becoming much busier

-decided that something had to be done to improve safety when aircraft were
+by the UK Government that something had to be done to improve safety when

-operating in conditions of poor visibility - Air Traffic Control was about
+aircraft were operating in conditions of poor visibility - mandatory Air

 November 19th 1933

-- First UK Air Traffic Control Service established at London Croydon
+- First UK mandatory Air Traffic Control Service established at London

 Due to the ever increasing

 danger of aerial collisions in bad weather, the first UK Air Traffic Control